WICG/dbsc/DBSCE/Overview.md

 ##### Binding Statement

 Additional to the _binding key_, the local key helper also generates a _binding statement_, a statement that asserts the binding key was generated on the same device as the device key.
 Details on how this statement is issued are out of scope for this document.
 However, the validation of the binding statement is a key building block of the DBSC(E) protocol.
 The validation of the _binding statement_ authenticates the device by using device ID to find the corresponding _attestation key_.
 The validation component verifies the _binding statement_, and it can understand that such a statement cannot be generated unless the private key resides in the same secure enclave when signed by the _attestation key_.
 Hence, a valid _binding statement_ means that both the _attestation key_ and the _binding key_ belong to the same device.

 Binding statements can be long-lived or short-lived.
 - If an IdP performs fresh device authentication outside of DBSC(E) integration at the time of _binding key_ validation, then the _binding statement_ can be long lived, as the IdP ensures the device identity through other mechanisms.
 - IdPs that do not perform proof of possession of the device, the ones that use public local key helpers, must use short-lived binding statements.
 Otherwise, the attacker will be able to bind the victim's cookies to malicious keys from a different machine.
 A short-lived binding statement must have an embedded nonce sent by the IdP to validate that it is a fresh binding statement, minimizing the attack window.

+Since there could be multiple devices supported by a [device registration client](#device-registration-client) and since it is possible for a device to be unknown when the local key helper is invoked during authentication, multiple binding keys can be issued for a single binding key.
+This is especially true for [private local key helpers](#idp-calls-private-local-key-helper).

 ## High-Level Design